Hedge takes pole in Formula Regional finale - Speedcafe

 Hedge topped the 15-minute qualifying session with a 1:24.476s effort, edging out Louis Foster who laid down a 1:24.497s, while 2023 New Zealand Grand Prix winner Laurens van Hoepen was third-fastest following a 1:24.686s lap.

-It is the first pole position for the M2 Competition driver since his Teretonga Park and puts him in prime position to challenge for the points lead, with Charlie Wurz ahead by only 10 points.
+It is the first pole position for the M2 Competition driver since Teretonga Park and puts him in prime position to challenge for the points lead, with Charlie Wurz ahead by only 10 points.

 “The objective was to take pole position and we did that, so we’re off to a great start,” Hedge enthused.